denilsonsa/denilsonsa.github.io/_posts/2007-10-25-first-contact-with-atmega8-microcontroller-part-1.markdown

 **Note:** There is no guarantee the prices will be the same at the time you go buy your components.
 I'm not affiliated with Cerne-Tec.
 The prices listed here are just for illustration.

-**Update at 2007-10-26:** I found a small stripboard (about the exact size I need, maybe just a bit larger) for sale at R$ 2.50 at an electronics store near my house.
+**Update on 2007-10-26:** I found a small stripboard (about the exact size I need, maybe just a bit larger) for sale at R$ 2.50 at an electronics store near my house.
 I haven't bought it yet, but I'm probably going to.

-**Update at 2007-12-29:** The USB-B connector turned out to not be needed for these experiments and was substituted by a simple USB cable (priced at R$ 2.79, or US$ 1.57).
-However, I know I'm going to use it sometime in future, in other project. (_**Update at 2011-08-10:** It turns out I've never used that USB-B connector, and I'm not even sure if I will ever use it._)
+**Update on 2007-12-29:** The USB-B connector turned out to not be needed for these experiments and was substituted by a simple USB cable (priced at R$ 2.79, or US$ 1.57).
+However, I know I'm going to use it sometime in future, in other project. (_**Update on 2011-08-10:** It turns out I've never used that USB-B connector, and I'm not even sure if I will ever use it._)

-**Update at 2014-06-12:** If you live in São Paulo, or if you want to order online, you can try buying [AVR microcontrollers](http://loja.multcomercial.com.br/ecommerce_site/categoria_4741-4769-4809_4689_Componentes-Eletronicos-ATMEGAxx) at [Mult Comercial](http://www.multcomercial.com.br/).
+**Update on 2014-06-12:** If you live in São Paulo, or if you want to order online, you can try buying [AVR microcontrollers](http://loja.multcomercial.com.br/ecommerce_site/categoria_4741-4769-4809_4689_Componentes-Eletronicos-ATMEGAxx) at [Mult Comercial](http://www.multcomercial.com.br/).

 ## Overall plan of this project